1. Who is eligible to take driver education?

 • All classroom sessions are held at Fond du Lac High School.

 • The state knowledge test and state sign test is completed in class which insures you of your instructional permit.
 The eye and final road test is held at the Driver License Bureau on Rolling Meadows Dr.

 7. Where are the classes advertised?

-• All Sessions are advertised and announced at the three high schools.
-Also on Charter Cable TV under school announcements.
+• All Sessions are advertised and announced at the the high school.

 8. Where and when can you pick up an application blank?

-• Application blanks will be available before each session at the high schools approximately one month before each class begins.
-A registration night is held a 6:00 p.m. approximately one week before class begins.
+• Application blanks will be available before each session at the high school approximately one month before each class begins.
+A registration night is held approximately one week before class begins.
 Registration night is held at Fond du Lac High School in the commons area.

 9. Where can I call for more information?